Connect with others who understand.

 Manual Lymphatic Drainage

 Manual lymphatic drainage, also known as lymphatic drainage massage, can sometimes relieve swelling and pain.
-Although research is limited, there is some evidence that this technique helps people under the age of 60.
+It may help your lymph nodes get rid of toxins and reduce lymphedema.

 Manual lymphatic drainage can be done by a specialist, or you may be able to learn how to administer lymphatic drainage massage on yourself.
 Be sure to talk to your doctor before trying this technique so that you understand how it should be done.

-“I start lymphatic drainage massage in March.
+“I start lymphatic drainage massage soon.
 Turns out mine is lymphedema in the breast wall,” a MyBCTeam member wrote.

 Mindfulness-Based Cognitive Therapy

-Research shows that mindfulness-based cognitive therapy (MBCT) can considerably reduce pain intensity that is associated with post-mastectomy pain syndrome.
-MBCT combines cognitive therapy (a type of psychotherapy, or talk therapy) with mindfulness training (a type of meditation that helps you recognize and change negative thought patterns).
-MBCT encourages positive thinking and proactive actions to enhance a sense of physical and psychological well-being.
+Research shows that mindfulness-based cognitive therapy (MBCT) can considerably reduce pain intensity associated with postmastectomy pain syndrome.
+MBCT combines cognitive therapy (a type of psychotherapy) with meditation training.
+The goal is to help you recognize and change negative thought patterns.
+MBCT is designed to help people better cope with challenges and improve well-being.

 Medication